jft7/cypilot/README.md

    (see doc/Img and https://cybele-sailing.com)

    - Support of latest IMU devices with built-in fusion (RTIMULib2 is no longer used) : BNO085/BNO086 from HillCrest Labs is recommended
-   (use BNO08X with HillCrest labs/CEVA firmware, original Bosch BNO055 no longer supported)
+   (use BNO08X with HillCrest labs/CEVA firmware, original Bosch BNO055 no longer supported and really not recommended)

+   - Modified interface of the helm control unit (direct rudder angle control)

-   - New specific pilot algorithms with auto-tune, auto-learning, ...
+   - New specific pilot algorithms with auto-tune, auto-learning (work in progress ...), ...

+   - Support of some ultra-sonic wind sensor (BlueTooth)

    - QT Dialogs